schnipz/deck.leap.js/README.md

 deck.leap.js
 ============
-An extension for [deck.js][] that adds the ability to navigate using the Leap Motion interface device.
+An extension for [deck.js][] that adds the ability to navigate slides using the Leap Motion interface device.

 Requirements
 ------------